yohasebe/fzf-alfred-workflow/README.md

 ### Check for Update

-Type `fzf-check-for-update` and run the workflow.
+Type `check-for-update` and run the workflow.
 If there is a newer version, click on the "Download" button.
 The readme/download page on Github will open.

 ### Setting Up